neutrons/SNAPRed/docs/source/developer/architecture/frontend/normalization/normalization_workflow.rst

 Signal-Slot Mechanism for Asynchronous Updates:
 -----------------------------------------------

-- Utilizes PyQt's signal-slot mechanism to manage asynchronous UI updates, enhancing the application's responsiveness.
+- Utilizes Qt's signal-slot mechanism to manage asynchronous UI updates, enhancing the application's responsiveness.
 This mechanism ensures that users receive timely feedback on their interactions and the progress of normalization tasks.